Training

 In summary, the framework's automatic synchronization capability provides the following features:

-• The framework does not synchronize a driver's other callback functions, such as the driver's CompletionRoutine callback function, or the callback functions that the I/O target object defines.
+The framework doesn't synchronize a driver's other callback functions, such as the driver's CompletionRoutine callback function, or the callback functions that the I/O target object defines.
 Instead, the framework provides additional locks that drivers can use to synchronize these callback functions.

 You can choose to have the framework synchronize all of the callback functions that are associated with all of a device's I/O queues.
 Alternatively, you can choose to have the framework separately synchronize the callback functions for each of a device's I/O queues.
 The synchronization options that are available to your driver are as follows:

-The framework synchronizes the callback functions that the previous table contains, for all of the device's I/O queues, so that they run one at a time.
+The framework synchronizes the callback functions for all of the device's I/O queues, so they run one at a time.
 The framework achieves this synchronization by acquiring the device's synchronization lock before calling a callback function.

-The framework synchronizes the callback functions that the previous table contains, for each individual I/O queue, so that they run one at a time.
+The framework synchronizes the callback functions for each individual I/O queue, so they run one at a time.
 The framework achieves this synchronization by acquiring the queue's synchronization lock before calling a callback function.

-The framework does not synchronize the execution of the callback functions that the previous table contains and does not acquire a synchronization lock before calling the callback functions.
+The framework doesn't synchronize the execution of the callback functions in the preceding table and doesn't acquire a synchronization lock before calling the callback functions.
 If synchronization is required, the driver must provide it.

 WdfSynchronizationScopeDevice